NSA Phone Snooping -- Confirmed!

 It was a long, long road that the ACLU-VT started down in 2006 when we first heard that the National Security Agency might be swooping up records of Americans' telephone calls.

-The ACLU of Vermont was one of 20 ACLU affiliates around the country to file complaints with public utility commissions or sent letters to state attorneys general and other officials requesting investigations into whether local telecommunications companies allowed the NSA to spy on their customers.
+We were one of 20 ACLU affiliates around the country to file complaints with public utility commissions, attorneys general, or other officials requesting investigations into whether local telecommunications companies allowed the NSA to spy on their customers.

-The complaints immediately run into a legal roadblock set up by the federal government's Department of Justice -- a state secrets claim.
-Nothing about the surveillance program, including whether it even existed, could be divulged for national security reasons, the DOJ argued in U.S. District Courts around the country.
+Our complaint immediately run into a legal roadblock set up by the federal government's Department of Justice -- a state secrets claim.
+Nothing about the alleged surveillance program, including whether it even existed, could be divulged for national security reasons, the DOJ argued in U.S. District Courts around the country.

 Back to Issues main page